PLANNING FOR YOUR OVERLAND TRIP

 - National Parks are getting very expensive especially in Tanzania and Kenya.
 My suggestion is to get your wild life fix in South Africa and Namibia.

 - Food and Beverage.
 Live simple or as a king?
 Look at your current spend at home.
 If you live in Australia, Europe or the USA and would like to maintain the same life style while on the road, you find the cost is lower in Africa and Asia and cheap when buying at the local markets. (supermarkets in expensive shopping centres or those catering for the expats are expensive anywhere).
+USA is crazy expensive.

 - Repairs and Maintenance.
 Do a 100.000km service before you leave, fit new tyres, new shock absorbers, check other suspension.
 New tyres, All -Terrain tyres are the type I prefer.
 If your vehicle is in good order cost should be no more than doing the same KM in your home country.
 BUT never say never, so have a budget for repairs and maintenance.